nextflow-io/nextflow/docs/reference/cli.md

   $ nextflow run main.nf -params-file pipeline_params.yml
   ```

-  See {ref}`config-params-file` for more information about writing custom parameters files.
+  See {ref}`cli-params` for more information about writing custom parameters files.

 ### `self-update`